HenrySaber/My-Projects/README.md

-# My-Projects
+# About me

-A repository to hold all the projects I have worked on over the years
+My name is Henry Saber I'm a first year software engineering student ottawa university.
+Some of my hobbies are soccer, video games and travelling.
+I created this git repository to hold all the personal projects I have built.